mikesub/mikesub.net/articles/email-pkm.md

 title: When Search Accidentally Worked
 date: 2025-06-04 23:15
 photo: https://media.githubusercontent.com/media/mikesub/mikesub.net/master/photos/night-shop-window.jpg
+alt: Clothing store window at night with neatly arranged shirts, jackets, and folded clothes
 ---

 I was writing an email about a vendor we used before.
 I couldn’t recall some details, so I ran a search in my mailbox.